 Outside Van is one of our favorite camper conversion companies.
 They build over 100 new rigs per year so they know exactly what they’re doing when it comes to bathrooms.

 One of the things that we love about their van life designs is that many campers include a fully enclosed aluminum shower.

 If you’re looking to build your own camper van, you may already be aware that installing a hot water heater is not the most straightforward process.
 It involves plumbing, freshwater tanks, waste water tanks, and a 12-volt water pump.

-Fortunately, we’ve created a guide with plumbing diagrams to help you design your own camper shower to put in the bathroom.
+Fortunately, we’ve created a water system guide with plumbing diagrams to help you design your own camper shower to put in the bathroom.

 Camper Van With Shower